Tenderfoot, Second Class, and First Class Ranks Alternative Requirements

-A degree of modification in advancement requirements may be necessary to mainstream as many members with disabilities as possible.
-Thus a Scout with a permanent physical or mental disability (or a disability expected to last more than two years or beyond the 18th birthday) who is unable to complete all the requirements for Tenderfoot, Second Class, or First Class rank may, with his parent or guardian, submit a request to the council advancement committee to complete alternative requirements.
-Unless a Scout has been approved to register beyond the age of eligibility, then alternative requirements must be completed by the 18th birthday.
-The procedures appear below.
-This avenue is also available to youth with longer-term disabilities (such as those related to a severe injury) who want to continue advancing during recovery.
+A Scout who has a permanent physical or mental disability (or a disability expected to last more than two years or beyond the 18th birthday) and is unable to complete all of the requirements for Tenderfoot, Second Class, or First Class rank may, with his parents or guardian, submit a request to the council advancement committee to complete alternative requirements.
+Below are the procedures for applying for alternative requirements.

-Before applying for alternative requirements, members must complete as many of those existing as possible.
-Once they have done their best to the limit of their abilities and resources, the unit leader or a troop committee member submits to the council advancement committee, a written request for alternate requirements for Tenderfoot, Second Class, and First Class ranks.
-It must show what has been completed, and suggest the alternates for those requirements the Scout cannot do.
+- Prepare a Request for Alternative Requirements.
+Once they have done their best to the limit of their abilities and resources, the unit leader or a troop committee member submits to the council advancement committee, a written request for alternative requirements for Tenderfoot, Second Class, and First Class ranks.
+It must show what has been completed, and suggest the alternativesfor those requirements the Scout cannot do.

+- Secure a Medical Statement and Provide Supporting Documents.
 The request must be accompanied by supporting letters from the unit leader, a parent or guardian, and the member (if possible), as well as a written statement from a qualified health professional related to the nature of the disability.
 This may be a physician, neurologist, psychiatrist, psychologist, etc., or an educational administrator as appropriate.
 Statements must describe the disability; cover the Scout’s capabilities, limitations, and prognosis; and outline what requirements cannot be completed.
-Additional information such as Individualized Education Plans provided to parents by schools, and various treatment summaries and reports, may help an advancement committee make an informed decision.
+Additional information such as Individualized Education Plans (IEP) provided to parents by schools, and various treatment summaries and reports, may help an advancement committee make an informed decision.

-The advancement committee reviews the request, using the expertise of professionals involved with youth who have disabilities.
-To make a fair determination, the committee may want to interview the Scout, his parent(s) or guardian(s), and the unit leader.
-The committee’s decision is then recorded and delivered to the Scout and the unit leader.
+- The Advancement Committee Reviews the Request.
+The council advancement committee reviews the request, utilizing the expertise of professional persons involved in Scouts with disabilities.
+The committee may want to interview the Scout, his parents, and the unit leader to fully understand the request and to make a fair determination.
+The committee’s decision should be recorded and delivered to the Scout and the unit leader.